Tufuwu/action_test/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Please describe the steps needed to reproduce the behavior.
-For example:
+Steps to reproduce the behavior:
-1. Go to '...'
+1. Code which generates the error '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+2. Full error info

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.